pivotal/blog/content/post/interpreting-decision-trees-and-random-forests.md

 We can plot a contribution plot for each class.
 Below, we have shown one such plot for the infant class.

 {{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/contribution_plot_violin_multi_clf_dt.png" class="center">}}
-<center><em>Figure 10: Contribution plot for infant class in multi-class Decision Tree</em></center>
+<center><em>Figure 10: Contribution plot with violin for one infant observation (Multi-Class Decision Tree)</em></center>

-And as before, we can also plot the contributions vs. the features for each class
+And as before, we can also plot the contributions vs. the features for each class.

 {{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/shell_weight_contribution_by_sex_rf.png" class="center">}}
 <center><em>Figure 11: Contribution vs. shell weight for each class (Random Forest)</em></center>